BoaPi/learning-rust/README.md

 * is used to encode meaning with data
 * it is possible to attach data to an `enum` directly, without using a `struct`
 * each variant of an `enum` becomes a function to construct an instance of the `enum`
-* when assigning data directly eo an `enum`, it is also possible that the variants can have different types and associated data
+* when assigning data directly to an `enum`, it is also possible that the variants can have different types and associated data
 * with `impl` it is possible to define `methods` on enums
 * `enums` with different typed variants are better suited to pass into a function, than the same amount of different `structs`
+* it is possible to define functions that take in any variant of en `enum`

 ### Output - Debugging & Logging